-For a tummy-filling weekend brekkie or brunch, this classic Poached Eggs with Hollandaise Sauce dish is always a satisfying option!
-Also popularly referred to as Eggs Benedict, this wonderful dish can even be served as a unique evening meal.
-Perfection of this dish, however, requires some skills in poaching eggs and in making the right creamy hollandaise sauce.
-But save yourself from worries because the process is relatively simple, as the recipe below will show you.
+For a tummy-filling weekend brekkie or brunch, this classic poached eggs with hollandaise sauce is always a satisfying option!
+Also known as eggs Benedict, this wonderful dish can even be served as a unique evening meal.

 - 4 fresh eggs, at room temperature